 Days and hours of interning are arranged in accordance with the needs of both the intern and LHA.
 The Archives strives to keep its doors open a maximum number of hours/days a week; interns can arrange schedules for both days and evenings, during the week and on weekends.

 How To Apply

-An interested intern is advised to send (an email with attachments is fine) a cover letter describing her familiarity with the Archives, her background, areas of interest and proposed internship period.
+An interested intern is advised to send (an email with attachments is fine) a cover letter describing their familiarity with the Archives, background, areas of interest, and proposed internship period.
 A phone interview, correspondence or a visit to the Archives is conducted in order to determine whether an internship is of mutual interest.
 Please note: As the Archives is an all-volunteer-run organization, it can neither pay interns nor house them.
 When possible, LHA volunteers may assist in finding appropriate short-term housing options for interns.

 Interns should have a personal interest in and commitment to the Archives’ mission.
 Ease in working with a diverse public is an asset.
 No specific coursework or academic background is required.
 An interest in Lesbian Studies, Women’s Studies, and/or Lesbian/Gay issues is a strength, as is exposure to women’s communities and experience in working in a group environment with consensus.

-Archives coordinators include professors, librarians, teachers, writers, community cultural workers, social workers, filmmakers, graduate students, artists, craftswomen, journalists, and translators.
+Archives Coordinators include professors, librarians, teachers, writers, community cultural workers, social workers, filmmakers, graduate students, artists, craftswomen, journalists, and translators.
 An appropriate match between a coordinator and an intern will be established to provide both orientation and ongoing supervision.
 Interns have direct contact with Archives coordinators and volunteers.
 Beyond this, interns are expected to be comfortable with working autonomously.
 Evaluation forms and collaboration with an intern advisor from an academic institution may be arranged.